Where It’s Legal to Fly a Remote Control Plane

 When it comes to flying your remote control plane you have several options.

 - Private Land – If you live on a good sized piece of open land you should have no problems flying your remote control plane to your heart’s content.
 As long as it doesn’t stray over your neighbor’s property.
-If you’re like most of us though your family doesn’t own 1,000 acres in Texas or Montana.
-Instead you live in or near a city.
+If you’re like most of us though your family doesn’t own 1,000 acres in Texas or Montana, and you’re likely to come to blows with lamp posts, digital TV antennas or trees.
 It may still be possible however to find someone who owns a large enough piece of land and is willing to accommodate you.
 If you find such a person thank your lucky stars because it will make your experience many times easier.

 - Public Land – Your next option is public land.
 Football fields next to high schools, public parks, beaches and the like often present ideal conditions for flying an RC plane.
 But there’s one thing that could bring your enjoyment to a rapid halt in a public space: the public.
 While most people will take an interest in what you’re doing there’s always a curmudgeon or two about who will complain.
 And since it’s public land they have a right to be heard.
 Sometimes you can reach accommodation with such kill-joys.
 Other times you’ll have to respect their right to enjoy their time in the park without having to listen to drones buzzing overhead.
 Just keep in mind that if you get into a fight with them the site could wind up being closed to all RC flyers.